The SeTT ontology

 is disjoint with

-Linear Segment c, Seasonal Segment c, State Segment c
+Linear Segment c, State Segment c

 Raw Componentc back to ToC or Class ToC